a 13 month online program to help courageous women transform their biggest baggage into their most beautiful blessings.

 3. You will not be interrupted.
 When I sit with a client and she has an emotional release like weeping, I hold space for her but do not interrupt her release.
 The same guideline will be present in all of our interactions in this program.
 You will be allowed your release without interruption.
 You will have a place to collapse into the full grief, sorrow, shame and guilt of your experiences.
 Often only when the release is completed (and only you will know when that is) will you be able to witness your own gifts.

-Five Reasons to Sign Up Now:
+Three Reasons to Sign Up Now: